AjroudiRida/Savoryfood/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I'd like to thank Microverse for this opportunity, as well as my coding partners.
+Thank you for visiting this project

 <p align="right">(<a href="#readme-top">back to top</a>)</p>